 A standard #2 pencil works fine.
 Softer leads tend to smear easily under little hands.
 However, I recommend carrying a separate, full-sized eraser.
 Most beginning sketchers erase a lot, and the tiny erasers on the ends of pencils don’t cover much surface area and disappear quickly.

-If your child is very young (ages 3-5), you may want to wait on the pencil and just use crayons.
+If your child is very young (ages 3-5), you may want to wait on the pencil and just use well sharpened crayons.
 However, around ages 5-6, most children have developed the hands skills to not only hold a pencil but to also learn the proper grip technique.

 The type of color media you or your child chooses depends upon age and personal preference.
 Even young ones can paint with nontoxic watercolors like Crayola or other school brands, but they may sketch more easily and more accurately with crayons or colored pencils.
 Plus, carrying wet media on a nature walk may be too much for a parent to deal with.

 Older children may delight in being able to mix the exact shade of a studied leaf with watercolor, and since children this age can carry their own tools, it releases some of the burden on the parent.
 Though the colors are more limited with watercolor pencils than pans, watercolor pencils are an extremely portable option and need less water than pans.

 Whatever color media you choose, the golden rule is that the older the child is, the better the quality his or her tools should be.